-Contents of the course: Introduction to hormones.
+Introduction to hormones.
 Classification of hormones and their studies from chemical, biological and therapeutical points of view.
 Design, synthesis, qualitative and quantitative evaluation of hormones, structure-activity relationships.
 Antagonist of hormones.
 Metabolism and mechanism of action.
-Role in the organism.
+Role in the organism .
 Hormones as contraceptives.
 Insulin, calcitonin, hormones of hypophysis and hypothalamus.

 Introduction to metal complexes: Chemical formulas, nomenclature, stereochemistry, synthesis of complexes.
 Importance of metals in living organisms.: trace elements, essential, non-essential.
 Metal complexes in biological systems, complexation with amino acids, with prosthetic groups.
-Introduction to the physiological function of metals in living organisms (charge carriers, strorage, molecule carriers, electron carriers, detoxification, enzymatic catalysis).
+Introduction to the physiological function of metals in living organisms ( charge carriers, strorage, molecule carriers, electron carriers, detoxification, enzymatic catalysis).
 Chelation therapy.
 Abnormalities in calcium metabolism-osteoporosis: diphosphonates (sodium alendronate): design, synthesis, drug action.
 Heavy metal intoxication: principles for the design of chelating agents.
 Chemistry and mechanism of toxicity of heavy metals: arsenic, lead, mercury.
 Copper metabolism (Wilson desease).
-Chelating agents as antidotes (synthesis, drug action, distribution-pharmacokinetics): desferral, 2,3-dimercaprol, dimercaptosuccimic acid, D-penicillamine, disodium-EDTA, calcium, disodium-EDTA, trientine.
+Chelating agents as antidotes (synthesis, drug action, distributionpharmacokinetics): desferral, 2,3-dimercaprol, dimercaptosuccimic acid, D-penicillamine, disodium-EDTA, calcium, disodium-EDTA, trientine.

 Application of metallic complexes in therapy.
-Anticancer platinum complexes (design-synthesis, drug avction, metabolism): cis-diammine-dichloro-platinum, carboplatin.
+Anticancer platinum complexes (design-synthesis, drug avction, metabolism): cis-diamminedichloro-platinum, carboplatin.
 Antirheumatic gold compounds (synthesis, biotransformation-metabolism, drug action) first and second generation gold compounds.
 Application of complexes in diagnosis-imaging agents.
 Principles of design of complexes for diagnosis.
 Properties of radioisotopes (99mTc) for application in radioimaging (scintigraphy).
 Imaging modalities.
 Properties of metal complexes for use in magnetic resonance imaging (MRI).
 Gadolinium compounds.

-- 1. A.Geronikaki.
-"Organic Pharmaceutical Chemistry".
-3 2006 - 2.
-E. Chiotellis, D. Papagiannopoulou "Chapters of bioinorganic pharmaceutical chemistry" 4rd Ed.
-2011 (in Greek).
-(Available via Blackboard and the website user.auth.gr/papagd/Organometallika) - 3.
-Laboratory Experiments (Available via Blackboard and the website user.auth.gr/papagd/Organometallika)

-Educational activities: Lectures, discussion with the students in every lecture, problem solving and practical work in the laboratory.

-Evaluation process and methods: Examination of the course can be done either by successful participation in two written mid-term exams (grade ≥ 5 in each mid-term exam) of by a final written examination at the end of the semester.
+- 1. Notes supporting material available at the website user.auth.gr/hadjipav/ - E. Chiotellis, D. Papagiannopoulou "Chapters of bioinorganic pharmaceutical chemistry" 5th Ed.
+2015 (in Greek).
+(Available via the website user.auth.gr/papagd/Organometallika) - 3.
+Laboratory Experiments (Available via Blackboard and the website user.auth.gr/papagd/Organometallika) - Educational activities: Lectures, discussion with the students in every lecture, problem solving and practical work in the laboratory. - Evaluation process and methods: Examination of the course can be done either by successful participation in two written mid-term exams (grade ≥5 in each mid-term exam) of by a final written examination at the end of the semester.
 Student eligibility to participate in the mid-term exams is gained by regular attendance of the lectures throughout the semester.
 The evaluation process is based on questions that the students are asked to answer based on their knowledge obtained from the lectures as well as on the critical thinking and ability to combine, evaluate and handle the acquired knowledge and information.